 Where I live now, they’re less common.
 Plus, nowadays I like to choose organic corn products as much as possible, because they’re a common GMO crop.
 Finding organic tostadas is even trickier.

 (I did make a baked version of the crisp tostadas for this Southwestern Tofu Tostada recipe a couple of years ago using organic corn tortillas.)

 Vegan breakfast nachos

-These days when I make my own version of the diner’s huevos rancheros, first, I veganize them with creamy cashew queso, easy vegan refried beans, tofu scramble, tomatoes, onions, jalapeños, chunks of fresh avocado, and a smattering of hot sauce.
+These days when I make my own version of the diner’s huevos rancheros, first, I veganize them with creamy cashew queso, easy vegan refried beans, tofu scramble, tomatoes, onions, quick pickled jalapeños, chunks of fresh avocado, and a smattering of hot sauce.

 And instead of round crisp tostadas, I use organic tortilla chips.
 I call them Lazy Rancheros, or more accurately, breakfast nachos.

 (Note: I call for Ancho Chili Powder in the recipe, because I think it has a much better depth of flavor than your average chili powder.
 It’s the only chili powder I use these days.
 However, if you can’t find it in your area, feel free to swap it out with your regular chili powder instead.)